Google Sheets: Other functionality

 A simple find and replace tool is available.
 The service includes a web clipboard tool that allows users to copy and paste content between Google Sheets and Google Docs, Google Slides, and Google Drawings.
 The web clipboard can also be used for copying and pasting content between different computers.
 Copied items are stored on Google's servers for up to 30 days.

 Google offers an extension for the Google Chrome web browser called Office editing for Docs, Sheets and Slides that enables users to view and edit Microsoft Excel documents on Google Chrome, via the Google Sheets app.
 The extension can be used for opening Excel files stored on the computer using Chrome, as well as for opening files encountered on the web (in the form of email attachments, web search results, etc.) without having to download them.
 The extension is installed on ChromeOS by default.
 As of June 2019, this extension is no longer required since the functionality exists natively.

 Google Cloud Connect was a plug-in for Microsoft Office 2003, 2007, and 2010 that could automatically store and synchronize any Excel document to Google Sheets (before the introduction of Drive).
 The online copy was automatically updated each time the Microsoft Excel document was saved.
 Microsoft Excel documents could be edited offline and synchronized later when online.
 Google Cloud Connect maintained previous Microsoft Excel document versions and allowed multiple users to collaborate by working on the same document at the same time.
 However, Google Cloud Connect has been discontinued as of April 30, 2013, as, according to Google, Google Drive achieves all of the above tasks, "with better results".

-While Microsoft Excel maintains the 1900 Leap year bug, Google sheets 'fixes' this bug by increasing all dates before March 1, 1900, so entering "0" and formatting it as a date returns December 30, 1899.
-On the other hand.
-Excel interprets "0" as meaning December 31, 1899, which is formatted to read January 0, 1900.
+While Microsoft Excel retains the 1900 leap year bug, Google Sheets 'fixes' this bug by increasing the number code for all dates before March 1, 1900, so entering "0" and formatting it as a date returns December 30, 1899.
+On the other hand, Excel interprets "0" as meaning December 31, 1899, which is formatted to read January 0, 1900.

-Launched in December 2022, Simple ML is the Google's add-on for machine learning.
+Launched in December 2022, Simple ML is Google's add-on for machine learning.